Coexisting Conditions and Mesothelioma

-Caring for your overall health while receiving cancer treatment is essential for people with comorbid conditions.
-It’s also important to reach out to your health insurance provider to learn how your plan covers cancer care and chronic health conditions.
+Caring for your health during cancer treatment is vital for those with a comorbid condition.
+Contact your health insurance provider to learn how your plan covers cancer care and chronic health conditions.

 Here are some tips to help balance comorbidities and mesothelioma treatment:

-- Address New Symptoms: Call your doctor about any symptoms that develop as soon as possible.
+- Address New Symptoms: Call your doctor about new symptoms as soon as possible.
 Delaying treatment of new symptoms could result in unwanted complications.

-- Manage Side Effects: Certain side effects of cancer treatment may make it difficult to manage chronic conditions.
-For example, nausea and vomiting make it difficult to manage blood sugar when you have diabetes.
+- Manage Side Effects: Some side effects of cancer treatment may make it challenging to manage chronic conditions.
+For example, nausea and vomiting make it difficult to control blood sugar when you have diabetes.

-- Take All Medications: Don’t stop taking medicines prescribed by your regular doctor during cancer treatment.
-Make sure to discuss all your medications with your mesothelioma doctor to avoid potential interactions.
+- Take All Medications: Don’t stop taking your regular medicines during cancer treatment.
+Discuss all medications with your mesothelioma doctor to avoid potential interactions.

-- Take Care of Your Mental Health: Coping with cancer on top of chronic conditions is stressful and may feel overwhelming at times.
+- Take Care of Your Mental Health: Coping with cancer on top of chronic conditions is stressful.
+It can sometimes feel overwhelming.
 Reach out to family, friends or a mental health professional to get the support you need.